Muhammad-Asad556/fakedomaindetection/README.md

 ## **Data Preprocessing**

-In this step, we will check if there is any null values in our dataset, if present we will do imputation. secondly, we will check and remove all the columns whose std=0.
+In this step, we will check if there is any null values in our dataset, if present we will do imputation. secondly, we will check and remove all the columns whose std=0 and do handle imbalance dataset and also remove duplicates if present.

 ---